SalihTufanoglu/dsa210-project/README.md

   Ensure that the merged dataset is chronologically ordered, allowing for seamless analysis of trends over time.

 ## Exploratory Data Analysis (EDA)

 ### Descriptive Statistics

 - *Screen Time Metrics:
-  - Compute mean, median, standard deviation, and range of daily screen time.
+  - Compute mean, median and range of daily screen time.

 - *Psychological Metrics:
   - Calculate the average stress level and distribution of mood ratings.
-  - Compare variations in stress and mood between days of high versus low screen time.
+  - Compare variations in stress and mood between days with high and low screen time.

 ### Visualization Techniques
 - **Trend Analysis: